AVGO

 46.0%

 Why this level: This is AnalystScope's base-case margin view, not a promise of straight-line expansion.
-It assumes some expansion from today's normalized operating margin (39.9%), with mix, scale, and operating leverage doing the work over time.
+It keeps year-five margins close to today's model-base operating margin (46.2%), which implies the current margin structure is broadly durable.
 Margin input normalizes post-acquisition mix effects and one-time integration costs.

 How to read the assumptions and sensitivities